 St. Paul’s annual goal is to donate at least $5000, which purchases a “Gift Ark” comprised of many pairs of animals.
 Heifer International sends the animals wherever they are most needed in the world to fight hunger and poverty.
 During the month of December, St. Paul’s participates in an “Alternate Gift Giving” opportunity.
 Parishioners can give Christmas gifts to family members and friends in the form of Heifer donations, and inform their loved ones of their gift by sending them a Heifer greeting card.
 Through Heifer International, “we can change the world, one family, one community, at a time.”

-Contact: Alison Arnold, alisonearnold@gmail.com
+Contact: Alison Arnold (alisonearnold@gmail.com)

-Heifer International website: www.heifer.org
+Heifer International: www.heifer.org

-Hermano Day (Farmworker) Day
+Hermano Day (Farmworker Ministry)

-St. Paul’s participates in the Episcopal Farmworker Ministry, a joint ministry of our Diocese and the Diocese of East Carolina) through an annual ‘Hermano Day’ collection for migrant and seasonal farmworkers.
+St. Paul’s participates in the Episcopal Farmworker Ministry, a joint ministry of our Diocese and the Diocese of East Carolina, through an annual ‘Hermano Day’ collection for migrant and seasonal farmworkers.

-Each year during Lent, St. Paul’s assists the Episcopal Farmworker Ministry in Dunn, NC, by donating men’s clothes and bedding.
+Each year during Lent, St. Paul’s assists the Episcopal Farmworker Ministry (EFwM) in Dunn, NC, by donating men’s clothes and bedding.
 These items are distributed to the farmworkers in 47 labor camps which are served by the ministry.
+EFwM primarily serves agricultural workers and immigrants who are strangers to North Carolina because they come from another country, language, and culture.
+They live and work under the harshest of conditions in great isolation, far from their loved ones.

-Through the work of the Episcopal Farmworker Ministry the workers receive clothing, food and emergency medical attention.
+Through EFwM, the workers receive clothing, food and emergency medical attention.
 They are given transportation to celebrate the Holy Eucharist at EFwM’s mission church, La Sagrada Familia.
-St. Paul’s assists EFwM by providing monetary donations along with donated work clothes, blankets, sheets and towels, which are distributed, as needed, to ‘Our Brothers in Christ, the farmworkers.
+Our partnership with EFwM helps them continue their mission, providing programs to assist, advocate, educate and empower the community they serve.

-Contact: Katie Bricio, katiebricio13@gmail.com
+Contact: Katie Bricio (katiebricio13@gmail.com)

 Kairos Prison Ministry